 Who: Registration for the course is by permission only from the Pre-Law Advising Office.
 Participation is capped at 12 students, and is competitive.
 Your chosen major is not important.
 What is important is that you are eager to study the art of argument.

-Note: This class is by PERMISSION ONLY and entry is competitive.
-Once you have received the permission form from the Pre-Law Advisor, you must take the form to Ashley Sampson in the Political Science Department.
-Permission forms will be distributed once Winter registration opens.
-We will be accepting applications until Friday, November 20.
+Once you have received permission from the Pre-Law Office, you must take the form to Ashley Sampson in the Political Science Department and then register on CUNYFirst.

-- February TBD: Fried Frank Diversity LSAT Initiative.
+- APPLY NOW - Fried Frank Diversity LSAT Initiative - DEADLINE 2/10!
 Our extended, subsidized on-campus LSAT class kicks off at the beginning of the spring term; admission based on demonstrated law school interest and merit.
-Be sure to apply through the link on the Pre-Law webpage by 1/31!
-The spring session will run on 4 Sundays early in the term (Usually February) There will be two additional partial days for April and May.
+The spring session will run on 4 Sundays early in the term, with additional partial days for April and May.
 The student contribution is $50.
-Even if you will not be participating as a Fried Frank/Hunter Scholar, please do reach out to Pre-Law Advising for assistance in planning your LSAT study plan, including the Pre Pro Bono Jumpstart weekend in April.
+Even if you will not be participating as a Fried Frank/Hunter Scholar, please do reach out to Pre-Law Advising for assistance in planning your LSAT study plan, including the Pre Pro Bono Jumpstart anticipated for April.
+APPLY HERE

-March TBD: Interview Preparation.
-Receive savvy advice about making the best first impression, creating professional presence and anticipating the hard questions for a smooth interview process.
+- February 17, Wednesday (5:30 p.m. - 7:00 p.m.)
+Interview Preparation Workshop with Sherry-Ann Smith-Gomez, Director of Career Services, Cardozo School of Law and Hunter alumna, Class of '95.
+Ms. Smith-Gomez will offer students savvy advice about making the best first impression, creating professional presence and anticipating the hard questions for a smooth interview process.
 This session is REQUIRED for all those students who will be participating in the Hunter resume drop, to be considered for PAID summer internships and FUNDING for summer public interest positions.
+Room 1731 West.

-April TBD, (Saturday & Sunday) PreProBono LSAT Prep Jumpstart Weekend.
+- April 23/24, Saturday (10:00 a.m. - 5:00 p.m.), Sunday (11 a.m. - 6:00 p.m.)
+PreProBono LSAT Prep Jumpstart Weekend.
 FREE 16 Hour Intensive Weekend LSAT Prep, including networking with public interest attorneys.
 This event is great for students who plan to self-study, or who want to get exposure to the test before tackling a class this summer.
 Participation is free and on the Hunter campus, but you must apply to participate.
 Please do not register unless you will participate in the program in its entirety.
-The program, again, is FREE but you must REGISTER AT THIS LINK.
+The program, again, is FREE but you must register at THIS LINK.
+Room 1729 West.